jakeloggins/Clod-MQTT-standard/README.md

 #### Location based path

-The intended use case for Clod is multiple espressif-based IoT devices throughout the home.
+The intended use for Clod is multiple espressif-based IoT devices throughout the home.
 If a user has only one device, any topic format will do.
 But with multiple devices, location based topic paths offer the following advantages:

 * A more intuitive experience when viewing a raw stream of messages on the broker.
 The path tells you the location and the command describes what is happening.
 The output gets more detailed as you read from left to right.